rownd/react/packages/next/README.md

   return <div>Please sign in to continue...</div>;
 }

-export default withRowndRequireSignIn(ProtectedPage, AuthFallback, {
+export default withRowndRequireSignIn(ProtectedPage, cookies, AuthFallback, {
   onUnauthenticated: () => {
     // Optional callback when user is not authenticated }